 We collaborate with international researchers in nations including France, Japan, Canada, the US, Cambodia, East Timor and India.
-We have partnerships across MDHS and external faculties including the Faculty of Arts, Faculty of Engineering, Faculty of Law and the Faculty of Science (including specific Centres such as the Poche Centre and Murrup Barak).
+We have partnerships across MDHS and other faculties including the Faculty of Arts, Faculty of Engineering, Faculty of Law and the Faculty of Science (including specific Centres such as the Poche Centre and Murrup Barak).

 Our Unit consists of researchers from anthropology, medical anthropology, law and related disciplines.
 The group’s expertise in designing and implementing strategies for policy reform in Indigenous Australia is highly regarded.